dergigi/dergigi.github.io/bitcoin/resources.md

 thinking.
 I am grateful for all the people who shared their insights, past and present.

 I tried to structure the resources in a meaningful way.
+The [essentials] come first, since I consider them to be a good starting point and required reading for everyone.
+After that, all resources are broken down by category:

+- [Books] on bitcoin, economics, money, banking, and computer science
+- [Podcasts] and [selected episodes]
+- [Selected articles], broken down by topic

+Note that there is a list of [other curated resources] at the end of this page.
+Make sure to check them out, since everyone's selection is different and one of those might better suite your taste.

+[essentials]: #essentials
+[Books]: #books
+[Podcasts]: #podcasts
+[selected episodes]: #podcast-episodes
+[Selected articles]: #articles
+[other curated resources]: #further-resources

-If you think something is missing or the structure could be improved, please [let me know][contact].
+If you think something
+is missing or the structure could be improved, please [let me know][contact].
 If you have any suggestions, open [issues] or [PRs][pulls] on GitHub or [reach out to me][contact].